Invenietis/yodii-script/README.md

   the two must be supported.
 - String currently supports only indexer [] (instead of charAt() javascript method) and ToString() :).
   - StringObj must support all other useful methods (Contains, Substring, etc.).
-- Two-way support for native functions:
-  - From the external world to the script (any delegate must be callable just like objects' methods).
+- Export script functions as native functions (NativeFunctionObj does the job in the opposite way):
   - From the script to the external world (FunctionObj.ToNative() must return a callable delegate).
     Evaluation of such delegate must take place on the primary thread on dedicated frame stacks.